-Being a field worker doesn’t mean you have to work in hazardous conditions.
+Being a construction or field worker doesn’t mean you have to work in hazardous conditions.
 You have the right to work in a safe environment, and that right is protected by federal law.
 If your worksite is an unsafe environment, you may wonder, “How do I report OSHA safety violations?”

 “Know Your Rights

 Federal law entitles you to a safe workplace.

 Your employer must keep your workplace free of known health and safety hazards.
 You have the right to speak up about hazards without fear of retaliation.

 - Receive workplace safety and health training in a language you understand

 - Work on machines that are safe